Slackow/PackScript/README.md

 should be together, that are not.
 There are many tools that already that solve these problems but this tool has some advantages:
 ## Direct use of Commands
-This tool has no knowledge of the syntax of any individual mc command, this makes it version agnostic and means there is no need to learn a new way to write commands.
+This tool has no knowledge of the syntax of any individual Minecraft command, this makes it version agnostic and means there is no need to learn a new way to write commands.
 ## Extension of Python
 If you know Python you can leverage that knowledge to use this tool, since